-SPC's remediation plan is based on multiple factors, including but not limited to recommendations of the block, thread, course, or clerkship director, input from ex-officio members of the SPC, input from the student's College Mentor, and the student's overall medical school progress.
+SPC's remediation plan is based on multiple factors, including but not limited to recommendations of Curriculum faculty, Foundations deans, Student Affairs deans, extenuating factors, and the student's overall medical school progress.

 SPC may require that the remediation be completed before the student may continue in other coursework.